adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Cons:**

-Would require a residgn if traditonal Hub+Spoke already deployed
+Would require a redesign if traditonal Hub+Spoke already deployed

 HRP may affect other routes in the environment